moabukar/moabukar/README.md

 🌱  Enjoys contributing to running open-source projects and in the near-future, aims to create an open-source project

+## My Goal:

+- My aim is to provide, create and share FREE learning resources & materials to the community for those looking to change careers, entry-level joiners, graduates, juniors.
+At the same time trying to share and create content that is clear, concise and easy-to-follow.
+- I've personally seen how hard it can be to navigate and find resources to learn from.
+Feel free to browse through my list of repos that contain useful resources.

+## Contributors

+Although, this is on my personal account, I do not gain any personal benefit from it.
+If you wish to contribute on any of the projects, feel free to add your changes and make pull requests.
+It's really nice seeing the community support each other!!

+Additionally, if you wish to suggest any new projects, I'm more than happy to help and share the content as long as its useful and beneficial to the community.

 ### Main Languages and Tools:
 <p align="left">
 <img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" alt="VS Code" height="60" style="vertical-align:top; margin:4px">